No child, when asked what they want most in this world should have this as an answer.

 The Youth Ambassadors Project currently works in 10 countries across Africa, with 30 Justice Schools, 35 Advocacy Teachers, and around 120 Youth Ambassadors.

-The countries we work in include South Africa, Zambia, Zimbabwe, Sierra Leone, Liberia, The Gambia, Kenya, Tanzania, South Sudan and Ghana.
+The countries we work in include South Africa, Zambia, Zimbabwe, Sierra Leone, Liberia, The Gambia and Ghana.

 What is a Youth Ambassador?